Uragoo/AI_CHESS_GAME/README.md

 End words :
 * Working on the project was really fun : trying to recreate a classic game such as chess was hard but also very rewarding.
-* We hope you will find our work as satisfying as we worked hard on thi
+* We hope you will find our work as satisfying as we worked hard on this